Bhargavi84/Explore-Ireland-MS2/README.md

 ### Surface
 ___
-Simple light background, less design, easily accessible navigation bar, amazing images of "Explore these places" were selected to allow users to explore the destination from their comfort zone, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.
+Simple light background, less design, easily accessible navigation bar, amazing images of "Explore Ireland" were selected to allow users to explore the destination from their comfort zone, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.

 ## Technologies Used
 ___